k2view-academy/K2View-Academy/articles/08_globals/01_globals_overview.md

 <web>

-The global variables are maintained in the **Globals.java** located under **Java/src** either in the Shared Objects or in the Logical Unit.
+The global variables are maintained in the **SharedGlobals.java** file located under **Java/src** either in the Shared Objects or in the Logical Unit.

 </web>